xcube-dev/xcube-viewer/README.md

 * Zoom into and out of time series chart
 * Use local time in UI (backend provides UTC time only)
 * Show a variable's legend in map
+* Texts are internationalizable.
+Locales are currently "en" and "de". (see constant `I18N` in `src/config/config.ts`)

 ## Current Issues